gbade/HiedelbergProject/README.md

 The following case study describes an interaction of a simple service and its corresponding business requirements.
 It is your task to understand the requirements, how they are not currently being met, and to create a fix to the issue.

 We would like to see your approach to the code base, your knowledge of microservices, concurrency issues, domain driven design.
 Later on we would like you to present your solution to help us get a better sense of your skills and the way you solve problems.

 Please note that this case study is HeidelbergCement IP, consequently you are not allowed to share or post the description, the data or your results publicly!

-Please complete the case study and send it as an attachment (no download link) to Sebastian.Walter@heidelbergcement.com.
+Please complete the case study and publish it one github, bitbucket, gitlab, etc. and send us the link to the repo.

-If you have any questions, do not hesitate to reach out!
+If you have any questions, please send an email to buzurgmehr.arjmandi@heidelbergcement.com (put sebastian.walter@heidelbergcement.com in the cc).

 # The Case Study